RetroBattlestations/Cannonball/README.md

 ### ZX Spectrum Sinclair BASIC ###

-  As with other systems, use LIST <line number> to display the line with the error, or use Up and Down arrow (CAPS SHIFT-7 and CAPS SHIFT-6 respectively) to select the line, shown by a > characater immediately to the right of the line number, then press CAPS SHIFT and 1 (for EDIT).
+  As with other systems, use LIST <line number> to display the line with the error, or use Up and Down arrow (CAPS SHIFT+7 and CAPS SHIFT+6 respectively) to select the line, shown by a > characater immediately to the right of the line number, then press CAPS SHIFT and 1 (for EDIT).
-  This will display the line at the bottom of the screen where you can use left and right arrows (CAPS SHIFT-5 and CAPS SHIFT 8 respectively) to move to the error and correct it.
-Typing will insert characters at the cursor, press DELETE (CAPS SHIFT 0) to delete the character to the left of the cursor.
+  This will display the line at the bottom of the screen where you can use left and right arrows (CAPS SHIFT+5 and CAPS SHIFT+8 respectively) to move to the error and correct it.
+Typing will insert characters at the cursor, press DELETE (CAPS SHIFT+0) to delete the character to the left of the cursor.
 Like Commodore and IBM BASICs, you don't need to move to the end of the line before pressing ENTER.